adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 * Calculates the gradients
 * Writes the gradient image to file

 The image generated shows the vertical lines but not the horizontal ones.
+Some of the lines are brigher than others.
+The brighter pixels are those with the stronger gradients.

 ![alt text](https://github.com/adam-lafontaine/CMS/raw/p11-edge-detection/blog/img/%5B011%5D/x_gradients.bmp)